mzattera/v4j/docs/005/index.md

 We can then see [{2}](#Note2) that tokens can be classified as follows:

-- 27'114 tokens (86.6% of total), corresponding to 2'617 different terms (51.3% of total), can be decomposed in slots accordingly to the above rules.
+- 27'114 tokens (86.6% of total), corresponding to 2'617 different word types (51.3% of total), can be decomposed in slots accordingly to the above rules.
 I will call these tokens "**regular**".

-- 3'249 tokens (10.4% of total), corresponding to 1'892 different terms (37.1% of total), can be divided in two parts, each composed by at least two Voynich glyphs, where each of these parts is a regular term.
+- 3'249 tokens (10.4% of total), corresponding to 1'892 different word types (37.1% of total), can be divided in two parts, each composed by at least two Voynich glyphs, where each of these parts is a regular word type.
 I will call these tokens "**separable**".

-  Moreover, we can see that for 2'219 separable terms (75.2% of total separable terms) their constituent parts appear as tokens in the text at least as often as the whole separable term.
-For example, the term 'chockhy' appears 18 times in the text; it is a separable term that can be divided in two parts, each one being a regular term, as
+  Moreover, we can see that for 2'219 separable word types (75.2% of total separable word types) their constituent parts appear as tokens in the text at least as often as the whole separable word type.
+For example, the word type 'chockhy' appears 18 times in the text; it is a separable word type that can be divided in two parts, each one being a regular word type, as
   'cho' - 'ckhy' which appears in the text 79 and 39 times respectively.
-I think this is an indication that many separable terms are possibly just two regular words that were written together
+I think this is an indication that many separable word types are possibly just two regular words that were written together
   (or the space between them was not transcribed correctly).
-  When I need to distinguish these terms from other separable terms, I will call them "**verified separable**" or simply "**verified**".
+  When I need to distinguish these word types from other separable word types, I will call them "**verified separable**" or simply "**verified**".

-- Remaining 954 tokens (3.0% of total), corresponding to 596 different terms (11.7% of total), are marked as "**unstructured**".
+- Remaining 954 tokens (3.0% of total), corresponding to 596 different word types (11.7% of total), are marked as "**unstructured**".

-  Notice that 489 out of these 596 terms, or 82%, appear only once in the text; this percentage is 59.8% for regular and separable terms considered together.
+  Notice that 489 out of these 596 word types, or 82%, appear only once in the text; this percentage is 59.8% for regular and separable word types considered together.
   This might suggest that unstructured words are either typos or special words that are encoded differently than other words.

-- Sometime I contrast regular and separable terms to unstructured ones by calling the former "**structured**".
+- Sometime I contrast regular and separable word types to unstructured ones by calling the former "**structured**".

 The below tables summarize these findings.